Institute of Technical Education

 The Institute of Technical Education (ITE) is a post-secondary education institution and statutory board under the purview of the Ministry of Education in Singapore.

 Established by the Ministry of Education, it was formerly known as Vocational and Industrial Training Board (VITB).
-ITE has three colleges, ITE College West located at Choa Chu Kang Grove, ITE College Central located at Ang Mo Kio Drive and ITE College East located at Simei and it offers the National ITE Certificate (NITEC), Higher NITEC, Technical Diploma and Work-Study Diploma.
+ITE has three colleges, ITE College Central, ITE College East and ITE College West.
+It offers the Higher NITEC, Technical Diploma and Work-Study Diploma.

 Apart from providing vocational education to secondary school graduates, ITE offers apprenticeships for the skilled trades and diplomas in vocational education for skilled technicians and workers in support roles in professions such as accountancy, architecture, business administration, engineering and nursing.

 History

 1960s to 1970s: Vocational and Industrial Training Board (VITB)

 During the 1960s and 1970s, vocational education was managed by two separate statutory boards, the Adult Education Board (AEB) and the Industrial Training Board (ITB).
 They were merged in 1979 to form the Vocational and Industrial Training Board (VITB).
 The VITB was formed to promote and develop vocational education.